1. Home

 Finding the Quotes Dashboard

 The dashboard shows all submitted quotes (excluding internal draft quotes) in a paginated list.
-You can search by quote number or customer name, filter by status, and filter by customer.
+You can search by quote number, quote ID, or customer email, filter by status, and filter by customer.

-The Quotes dashboard showing a list of quotes with columns for quote number, customer, status, total, items, and date
+The Quotes dashboard showing a list of quotes with columns for Name, Customer, Date created, Products, Total quantity, Total price, and Status

 Understanding Quote Statuses